 VIII.
-LICENSES FOR KEY EMPLOYEES AND PRIMARY MANAGEMENT OFFICIALS employment processes.
-Information obtained during the course of an employee background investigation shall be disclosed to members of management, human resource personnel and/or others employed by the Tribal Gaming Operation on a need-to-know basis, for actions taken in their official capacities.
+LICENSES FOR KEY EMPLOYEES AND PRIMARY MANAGEMENT OFFICIALS

+A. Confidentiality.
+The Commission shall ensure that all records and information obtained as a result of an employee background investigation shall remain confidential and shall not be disclosed to any persons who are not directly involved in the licensing and employment processes.
+No information, including Criminal History Records Information obtained from the FBI, obtained during the course of an employee background investigation shall be disclosed to members of management, human resource personnel and/or others employed by the Tribal Gaming Operation.
+Only a suitability determination shall be communicated to members of management, human resource personnel and/or others employed by the Tribal Gaming Operation.
 The confidentiality requirements of this Section do not apply to requests for such records or information from any Tribal, federal, or state law enforcement or regulatory agency, or for the use of such records or information by the Commission and staff in the performance of their official duties.